mamemo/Voting-Prediction/README.md

 ## Models' Report:

 This section contains the analysis of using each model and how well it performs with different parameters.
+Every model is called from [g07.py](../master/tec/ic/ia/p1/g07.py) and the process is the following:
+1. Waiting parameters.
+2. Receiving parameters.
+3. Creating the respectively model.
+3. Generating and normalizing samples (some models differ in normalization methods).
+4. Running the model for each round prediction and storing the samples predictions for later.
+5. Generating an output file with each sample and its respectively round prediction.
+The output file is named with a prefix that comes on the parameters.

 ### Logistic Regression

 For logistic regression we had to compare how it performs with regularization L1 and L2.
 All the experiment combinations were ran 10 times and the value in the table is the mean.
 Also, all the experiments were ran with normalized samples covering the whole country, the samples were normalized and the labels were transformed to one hot encoding.
-The algorithm was implemented using Tensorflow and you can follow the process in [Logistic_Regression.py](../blob/master/tec/ic/ia/p1/models/Logistic_Regression.py).
+The algorithm was implemented using Tensorflow and you can follow the process in [Logistic_Regression.py](../master/tec/ic/ia/p1/models/Logistic_Regression.py).
 In these tests we used the next hyper-parameters to get the best results:
 * Learning rate = 0.01
 * Training epochs = 5000
 * Batch size = 1000